playX18/capyscheme/docs/IMPLEMENTATION.md

 # Implementation

 CapyScheme aims to implement R6RS/R7RS specification and also be performant.
-Implementation of language consists of "core expander",CPS compiler, runtime, and GC.
+Implementation of language consists of "core expander", CPS compiler, runtime, and GC.

 ## Frontend